 If you have a smartphone or a tablet running Android, Dropbox will allow you to back up your camera roll on the cloud.

 All in all, when it comes to pictures and videos, Dropbox is truly one of the best photo storage services.
+To learn more about this storage provider, check out our Dropbox review.

-2. iCloud Drive
+2. ICloud Drive

 iCloud Drive is the best possible example when it comes to versatility.
 Apart from its smooth, gorgeous-looking user interface and tons of great features, iCloud Drive is a dependable solution when it comes to uploading your favorite pictures.

-Like Dropbox, iCloud Drive also has a feature which enables you to quickly backup your camera roll when using the mobile application.
+Like Dropbox, iCloud Drive also has a feature that enables you to quickly backup your camera roll when using the mobile application.
 To stand out from the crowd, iCloud Drive takes image processing and recognition to a whole new level.

 What we mean by this is that IDrive’s evolved AI is capable of distinguishing between your latest vacation pics and photos containing only text.
 By using the IDrive Smart Docs, you can convert any picture containing text into a document, which is automatically saved to the cloud.